Development assistance in Pakistan

 - $15.1 million

 - $18.4 million

 Pillar 1 – health security

 Australia is providing emergency assistance to respond to immediate COVID-19 health security challenges.
-For example, through the World Bank, we have helped procure ventilators and masks in Khyber Pakhtunkhwa (KP) Province.
+For example, through the Asian Development Bank, we have helped strengthen COVID-19 surveillance and testing system at the national and provincial laboratories.
 Longer-term humanitarian assistance is improving hygiene, maternal and reproductive health outcomes, and broader health system preparedness.
-We will continue to support programs that improve critical health services such as sustainable water and sanitation.
+We will continue to support programs that improve critical health services such as nutrition, sustainable water and sanitation.
 Australia will contribute to routine immunisation and polio surveillance through Gavi, The Vaccine Alliance and the Global Polio Eradication Initiative (GPEI).
-We will advocate with partners on equity of access to a COVID-19 vaccine.

 Further information on programs addressing health security in Pakistan.